sampoves/parking-in-helsinki-region/README.md

 My wish is also to provide this survey to anybody who might benefit from it in their unrelated projects or if someone just needs to set up a similar research survey.
 Hopefully this will be a time saver for you.

 ## Project contents

-### Located in /var/www/, the survey file structure is as follows
+Located in /var/www/, the survey file structure is as follows:

 - /var/www/
   - _insert.php_ - MySQL insertion function.
 Keep out of survey users' view